Updated: June 03, 2025

 Looking for a £150k mortgage?
 This guide covers everything you need to know along with tips to reduce your monthly repayments.

-With the current level of UK house prices, obtaining a £150,000 mortgage is a popular figure to aim for and an achievable sum for those looking to borrow money and buy a home.
+With the current level of UK house prices, obtaining a £150,000 mortgage is a popular goal and an achievable sum for those looking to borrow money and buy a home.

 This guide covers everything you need to know about getting a £150k mortgage.
 You’ll learn about the monthly costs, how much you’d need to earn, and all the other factors that can affect repayments on a mortgage of this size.

-Keep reading for all the essential details or click on a link below to jump straight to a specific section…
+Keep reading for all the essential details, or click on the link below to jump straight to a specific section…

 How much do you need to earn to get a £150,000 mortgage?

-This will be based on a variety of factors, however, as a rough estimate (see the table below) you’d likely need an annual income somewhere between £35,000-£40,000.
+This will depend on various factors; however, as a rough estimate (see the table below), you’d likely need an annual income between £35,000 £40,000.

 Most lenders use income multiples to establish what you can borrow, and others use additional methods based on your personal circumstances.
 So, how much you’d need to earn to get a £150,000 mortgage will come down to the lender you’re dealing with.